appuio/techlab/dev-labs/04-pipelines.md

 This time, we would like to checkout some source code and create a deployable artifact.
 We will update the existing pipeline ( **first-pipeline** ) with the following pipeline definition.

 **Note:** An easy way to change the pipeline is within the Jenkins gui.
-Go to the job `Jenkins -> cicd-userXY -> cicd-userXY -> first-pipeline` and click on Configure.
+Go to the job `Jenkins -> cicd-[USER] -> cicd-[USER] -> first-pipeline` and click on Configure.
 Change the script in the Pipeline section.
 The new pipeline configuration will be synced back to the Build Config of the OpenShift CICD project.

 ```Groovy
 pipeline {